An overview to Airbnb experiences: Pros and Cons

 What are Airbnb Experiences?

-An Airbnb experience is an in-person activity hosted by a local expert.
+An Airbnb Experience is an in-person activity hosted by a local expert.
 Anyone can host an experience, as long as they have something unique to share with their guests.

 When did Airbnb launch experiences?